 Recommended as the first science course for High School Students, typically for 9th or 10th graders.
-Topics to be covered are: Cell structure, Osmosis, Mitosis, Genetics, Kingdom and Phylum Classification, Cellular Reproduction, and Ecology.
-We will also be exploring cells and cell structure with biological coloring diagrams as well as dissecting specimens in class to explore the amazing world of Biology.
+Topics to be covered are: Cell structures, Mitosis, Kingdom Phylum Classification, Cellular Reproduction, and Ecology.
+We will be using microscopes and slides as well as dissecting specimens in class to explore the amazing world of Biology.
 Biological Coloring Diagrams and exciting experiments are part of this class!

-Class time will only be spent doing experiments, lab reports, and specimen dissections.
+Class time will be spent taking notes, completing experiments, writing lab reports, and specimen dissections.

 Outside of class, students will be required to:

 - Complete the On Your Own (OYO) questions